Walmart is shaking up the ecommerce landscape with its answer to Fulfillment by Amazon: Walmart Fulfillment Services (WFS).

 Product requirements for items shipped to Walmart’s warehouses

-- Products must ship to Walmart fulfillment centers from within the U.S.
+- Capable of shipping to Walmart fulfillment centers within the contiguous U.S.

 - No perishable or regulated products